NaelaAssaf/WebTech/md/06-working-with-files.md

 fclose($handle); // close file
 ```

-This sequence of opening, writing and closing a file is quiet cumbersome,
+This sequence of opening, writing and closing a file is quite cumbersome,
 therefor a shorthand is also available: m4_phpfunc(file_put_contents).

 ```php